creative-tutorials/Jotr/README.md

 };
 ```

-The `connect` method is used to connect to the server, when connecting to the server we're also making a request to the server
+The `connect` function is used to connect to the server, when connecting to the server we're also making a request to the server

 ## Features